 At Pilgrim Bandits, we depend on the hard work of our loyal and dedicated coordinators and volunteers.
 They regularly go ‘Always A Little Further’ to help raise awareness and vital funds for us and make what we do for injured servicemen and emergency service personnel possible.

-To mark National Volunteers Week, we spoke to Terry Arnett, Pilgrim Bandits Coordinator for the Midlands.
+We spoke to Terry Arnett, Pilgrim Bandits Coordinator for the Midlands.
 He discusses why he is proud to support the charity and provides helpful advice for others who might be considering volunteering with us.

 “My name is Terry Arnett and I am 53 years young, born and raised in Coventry and still live there with my wife Michelle.
 I have three sons: Mike, who is married with two sons of his own, Tom (18 years) and Joe (15 years).
 My family are part of the Pilgrim Bandits team, they have all given up their time and contributed to fundraising events over the years; organising balls, standing in all weathers outside at events and, more recently, taking part in virtual fitness events during the COVID lockdowns.”

 “Professionally, I was a serving Police Officer for thirty years with West Midlands Police, spending most of my service on the Dog Unit until I retired in 2017.
 The Dog Unit gave me the opportunity to name a dog bred at the school, ‘West Mids Pilgrim Bandit’.
 ‘Bandit’, as he is more commonly known, retired in 2019 and due to my connection with the Pilgrim Bandits, I was fortunate to re-home him as our family pet.
 I am now employed as the Chief Instructor for Dog Training with Warwickshire Police in a Civilian Police staff role.”

 Why Pilgrim Bandits?